 With AmazonFresh, there is no store to get lost in, as everything is online.
 Everything is organized easily by category, and users can search for items easily using the search bar.
 I was able to find most of the brands I enjoy while trying new things at the same time.
 Some people have complained about the limited section, but I’ve never had a problem with it.

 Since I have limited peripheral vision, the amount of times I’ve run feet over with shopping carts is very high.
 So is the number of times I’ve crashed the cart into edges of the aisle.
 For people with chronic illness, AmazonFresh can allow them to shop safely from home and not have to worry about navigating a store.

 While I don’t have one of these yet, I have seen them used by others.
-The Amazon Dash allows users to say or scan items that they need and it will add them to the Amazon cart.
-While it does not automatically purchase items, and the user still has to adjust quantities, it is a great way to make sure you never run out of essential items.
+The Amazon Dash allows users to say or scan items that they need.
+The device will add the items to the Amazon cart.
+While it does not automatically purchase items, it is a great way to make sure you never run out of essential items.
 Users can also add items to AmazonFresh using the Amazon Echo/Amazon Alexa.

 It saves money

 Instead of buying whatever I see first or what is easiest to reach, I am able to compare prices by ounce or unit of identical products and determine what size best meets my needs.
 I also don’t worry as much about impulse purchases.
-I order items about three times a month and stock up on things like protein bars using the service as well.
+I order items about three times a month from AmazonFresh.

 I cancelled my AmazonFresh subscription in July 2017 after my order did not show up and I did not get my groceries until the next day.
 I ended up going hungry and was very frustrated, and I found out that they were cancelling the service anyway.
 However, I have had very positive experiences with Amazon’s PrimeNow service, which does not charge a monthly fee, and I recommend using that service instead of Amazon Fresh.